toskaushik/ExpertSearch/README.md

 ## Implementation of the application:

-### 1 Front end:
+#### 1 Front end:
     We used java script, CSS3 and bootstrap to create UI.
-### 2 Back end:
+#### 2 Back end:
     Gunicorn,Flask and python.

 ## An overview of the Software:
-The purpose of the code is find the specilized doctor based on search term.
+   The purpose of the code is find the specialized doctors based on search term.
    The user inputs a search term like 'Cardiology' then our system will return following results.
-1. Total number of dcotor who are specilzied in Cardiology
+    1. Total number of dcotors who are specilzied in Cardiology
     2. Matching term preview.
-3. Doctor name and degree.
+    3. Doctors name and degree.
     4. A link to navigate to doctor info page

 ## Steps to run the code.

  Make sure you have python 2.7.x

-### Step 1 - Clone code
+#### Step 1 - Clone code
     git clone https://github.com/toskaushik/ExpertSearch.git

-### Step 3 -  Navigate to ExpertSearch
+#### Step 2 -  Navigate to ExpertSearch
     cd ExpertSearch

-### Step 2 -  install dependencies
+#### Step 3 -  Install dependencies
     pip install -r requirements.txt

-### Step 3 -  run the application using Gunicorn
+#### Step 4 -  Run the application using Gunicorn
     gunicorn server:app -b 127.0.0.1:5000

-## Progress Report:

-1) Which tasks have been completed?
-  a) Completed design
-  b) Data crawling
-  c) Service layer API to fetch documents

-2) Which tasks are pending?
-  a) Data cleaning
-  b) Data tokenization
-  c) Document indexing    (60% completed)
-  d) Document ranking     (60% completed)
-  e) UI module for search (70% completed)
-  f) Unit and integration testing

-3) Are you facing any challenges?
-  Not so far